noahtallen/three-sample/readme.md

 ## Description
 This solution incorporates both parts 1 and 2 from the problem set.
-I decided to solve the "cloning objects" exercise, as well as incporporate interactivity with the scene.
+I decided to solve the "cloning objects" exercise, as well as incorporate  interactivity with the scene.

 The starter code for this project is found on Dr. Dailey's site [1], but this code has been heavily modified to support my own unique solution to the problem.
 I mostly just kept the original bird generation and structure and used my own logic for doing the rest.